Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Applications

-The $r$ denotes the distance between the two particles.
-The $\sigma$ denotes the length-scale characteristizing the radius of the particles.
+We consider the drift-diffusion dynamics of two hydrodynamically coupled particles having the non-linear Lennard-Jones interaction The $r$ denotes the distance between the two particles.
+The $\sigma$ denotes the length-scale characterizing the radius of the particles.
 We find our stochastic numerical methods provide for the drift-diffusion dynamics very good agreement with the distribution predicted from equilibrium statistics mechanics from equation~\ref{equ_equil_distr_analytic}.
 We show these results for a few choices of $\sigma$ in Figure~\ref{fig:validation_lj}.

 For parameters, we take throughout the thermal energy $k_BT = 2.48$ amu$\cdot$nm$^2$/ps$^2$, the strength of the potential $\epsilon = 10K_BT$, viscosity ratio $L/R = 0.65$.
 We use for the stochastic integrator in equation~\ref{equ_stoch_integrator} the time-steps $\Delta{t} = 1.3\times 10^{5}$ ps and drift estimator $\delta = 10^{-1}$, $\bar{N} = 10$.